-Do you know the true cost of a data breach to your membership organisation?
+But does your membership organisation truly understand the cost of a data breach to your business?

 A data breach can be extremely expensive to recover from in more ways than one.
 Often, with budgets being set annually, security isn’t considered until it’s too late – and according to IBM, 2021 had the highest average cost of a data breach in 17 years.

 Read on for a breakdown of some of the possible costs associated with a data breach and best practices you can adopt to enhance your security posture.

 Investigating the Breach

 A data breach is one of the biggest threats an organisation can face.
 In the unfortunate event you have one, you’ll likely need to do a forensic investigation depending on the severity of the breach, and whether or not internal resources exist.

 There are also the system provider costs to consider.